jasasonc/FatigueDS/README.rst

 -----------------------

 Calculating Extreme Response Spectrum (ERS) and Fatigue Damage Spectrum (FDS) of signals.
-Calculation supported for sine, sine-sweep and random signals (defined with PSD or time history).
+Calculations are supported for sine, sine-sweep, and random signals (defined using PSD or time history).
-Theory based on [1].
+The underlying theory is based on [1].

 Installation